-Unsuitable meeting conduct is when a councillor, in a council meeting, contravenes the code of conduct or a council policy.
+Unsuitable meeting conduct is when a councillor, in a council meeting, contravenes a behavioural standard of the code of conduct or a council policy.

 Inappropriate conduct is when a councillor contravenes:

 - a behavioural standard outlined in the code of conduct, or a policy, procedure or resolution of council; - an order of the chairperson of a council meeting to leave and stay away; or - when a councillor has received orders for unsuitable meeting conduct three times in one year.